top of page

 • esperanza – hope

-Semana Santa in Oaxaca is not only a religious event—it’s a sensory, linguistic, and emotional journey.
-At Instituto Cultural Oaxaca, we celebrate this season in a special way, beginning with El Viernes de la Samaritana, a beloved local tradition where people offer refreshing drinks made from fruits and flowers to celebrate kindness and hospitality.
+Semana Santa in Oaxaca is more than just a religious event; it encompasses a sensory, linguistic, and emotional journey.
+At Instituto Cultural Oaxaca, we celebrate this season uniquely, starting with El Viernes de la Samaritana, a cherished local tradition.
+During this time, people share refreshing drinks made from fruits and flowers as a gesture of kindness and hospitality.

-During two immersive weeks, ICO offers the Semana Santa Cultural Workshop—a hands-on experience where you’ll explore the rich cultural expressions of Holy Week.
-You’ll set up an Altar de Dolores and gain firsthand insight into the traditions that make this season so meaningful in Oaxaca.
-Combined with language classes and cultural outings, it’s an unforgettable way to improve your Spanish while living the culture.
+For two immersive weeks, ICO offers the Semana Santa Cultural Workshop.
+This hands-on experience allows participants to explore the rich cultural expressions of Holy Week.
+You will set up an Altar de Dolores and gain firsthand insight into the traditions that make this season in Oaxaca so special.
+Combined with language classes and cultural outings, it’s an unforgettable way to improve your Spanish while engaging deeply with the culture.

 Comments